-Gain Reclassified From Accumulated Other Comprehensive (Loss) Income into Net (Loss) Income
+Gain Reclassified From Accumulated Other Comprehensive (Loss) Income into Income

-Location of Gain in the Consolidated Y ear E nded December 3 31, Statements of Operations 2022 2021 2020 Derivatives designated as cash flow hedging instruments: Foreign exchange forward contracts Total revenues \$ 3,829 \$ \$ Foreign exchange forward contracts Cost of goods sold 7,751 3,444 790 Foreign exchange forward contracts Interest expense (1) 717 Interest rate swaps Interest expense \$ 6,122 \$ \$ Total derivatives designated as cash flow hedging instruments \$ 18,419 \$ 3,444 \$ 790
+Location of Gain in the Consolidated Y ear E nded December 31, Statements of Operations 2023 2022 2021 Derivatives designated as cash flow hedging instruments: Foreign exchange forward contracts Total revenues \$ 296 \$ 3,829 \$ Foreign exchange forward contracts Cost of goods sold 7,852 7,751 3,444 Foreign exchange forward contracts Other expense, net (1) 229 Foreign exchange forward contracts Interest expense (2) 13 717 Interest rate swaps Interest expense 32,444 6,122 Total derivatives designated as cash flow hedging instruments \$ 40,834 \$ 18,419 \$ 3,444

-(1) Represents location of gain reclassified from accumulated other comprehensive (loss) income to net (loss) income as a result of a forecasted transaction being no longer probable of occurring.
+(1) Represents location of gain reclassified from accumulated other comprehensive income (loss) into other expense, net as a result of ineffectiveness.
+(2) Represents location of gain reclassified from accumulated other comprehensive income (loss) into interest expense as a result of a forecasted transaction being no longer probable of occurring.

-We recognized the following gains (losses) on our derivative instruments designated as cash flow hedges in other comprehensive (loss) income before reclassifications to net (loss) income (in thousands):
+We recognized the following gains (losses) on our derivative instruments designated as cash flow hedges in other comprehensive income (loss) before reclassifications to income (in thousands):

+(Loss) Recogn ensive Income

+Year Ended December 31,

+2023 2022 2021

-Amount of Gain (Loss) Recognized in Other Comprehensive (Loss) Income Year Ended December 31, 2022 2021 2020 Derivatives designated as cash flow hedging instruments: Foreign exchange forward contracts \$ 9,588 \$ 950 \$ 1,980 Interest rate swaps 62,786 (1,480) Total derivatives designated as cash flow hedging instruments \$ 72,374 \$ (530) \$ 1,980
+Derivatives designated as cash flow hedging instruments:

+Foreign exchange forward contracts \$ 10,788 \$ 9,588 \$ 950

+Interest rate swaps 5,200 62,786 (1,480)

+Total derivatives designated as cash flow hedging instruments \$ 15,988 \$ 72,374 \$ (530)

-As of December 31, 2022, we expect an estimated \$3.0 million in deferred gains on the outstanding foreign exchange forward contract and an estimated \$29.3 million in deferred gains on the forward-starting interest rate swaps will be reclassified from accumulated other comprehensive loss to net income during the next 12 months concurrent with the underlying hedged transactions also being reported in net income.
+As of December 31, 2023, we expect an estimated \$4.2 million in deferred gains on the outstanding foreign exchange forward contract and an estimated \$23.9 million in deferred gains on the forward-starting interest rate swaps will be reclassified from accumulated other comprehensive loss to net income during the next 12 months concurrent with the underlying hedged transactions also being reported in net (loss) income.